MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 4. Select the appropriate OS (Android or iOS) and select **React Native** as the platform.
 5. Hit the button at the bottom right that says **Add new app**.

-Once you have created an app, you can obtain its **App Secret** on the **Getting Started** or **Manage App** sections of the Mobile Center Portal.
+Once you have created an app, you can obtain its **App Secret** on the **Getting Started** or **Manage App** sections of the App Center Portal.

-## 3. Add the Mobile Center SDK modules
+## 3. Add the App Center SDK modules

 The default integration of the SDK uses Cocoapods for iOS.
 If you are not using Cocoapods in your app, you need to integrate the React Native SDK manually for your iOS app.

 ### 3.1 Integrate the SDK automatically

-#### 3.1 Add Mobile Center SDK modules
+#### 3.1 Add App Center SDK modules

-1. Open a Terminal and navigate to the root of your React Native project, then enter the following line to add Mobile Center Analytics and Crashes to the app:
+1. Open a Terminal and navigate to the root of your React Native project, then enter the following line to add App Center Analytics and Crashes to the app:

 	```
 	npm install mobile-center mobile-center-analytics mobile-center-crashes --save
 	```

-	The Mobile Center SDK uses a modular approach, where you just add the modules for Mobile Center services that you want to use. **mobile-center-analytics** and
+	The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **mobile-center-analytics** and
-	**mobile-center-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **mobile-center** provides general purpose Mobile Center [APIs](../other-apis/react-native.md), useful for multiple services.
+	**mobile-center-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **mobile-center** provides general purpose App Center [APIs](../other-apis/react-native.md), useful for multiple services.

 2. Link the plugins to the React Native app by using the react-native link command.